 Who can contribute to a traditional nonconnected PAC

-An individual may make contributions to political committees, subject to the limit of $5,000 per calendar year.
+An individual may make contributions to political committees, subject to limitations.

 - The decision to contribute is made knowingly and voluntarily by the minor;